Decoding the most unused feature of Power BI – the Performance Analyzer

 When you start recording, the Start recording button becomes greyed out (inactive because you’ve already begun to record), while the Stop button becomes active.

 The performance Analyzer collects and displays real-time performance measurement data.
 As a result, whenever you click on a visual, move a slicer, or interact in any other way, the Performance Analyzer immediately displays the performance results in its pane.
-If the pane contains more information than can be displayed, a scroll bar appears to allow you to access it.

 Each interaction in the pane has a section identifier describing the action that triggered the log entries.
 The interaction in the following image was that the users changed a slicer.